githubtraining/training-manual/book/App_b_fork_workflows.md

 ### What is a Fork?

-Instead of giving you collaborator access to this repository, we are going to use a different workflow we like to call *Fork & Pull*.
+Instead of giving individuals collaborator access to a repository, GitHub also offers a different workflow we like to call *Fork & Pull*.

 A fork is a full copy of a repository that is owned by a different user or organization account.
 They are easiest to understand in the context of Open Source.